robbintt/outlines/docs/praxes/how_to_organize_book_reading_order.md

 1. How to survey a nonfiction book to decide whether and when to read it?
 2. How to select the next fiction book to read based on the book's properties and your current goals?

+## Interesting Questions

+1. Why am I reading?
+2. Why did I select this book?
+What am I getting for the work?
+3. What books am I not reading to make time for this one?
+4. Have I mastered the important parts of the book after reading it?
+5. Am I getting the most I can out of it?
+Eg using "A Mind for Numbers" techniques?
+6. Is there a shorter path to my learning goal?
+7. Can I set the book aside until a shorter path becomes clear, or do I need to read it now?

 ## Process Goal